 Other Cards To Consider / Cards To Avoid

 When buying memory cards, always make sure you buy from a trusted dealer.
 Adorama, BHPhoto, Bestbuy or Amazon are all good sources.
-If you buy from Ebay, you have a very high risk of getting counterfeit memory cards.
+If you buy from eBay, you have a very high risk of getting counterfeit memory cards.
 As a general rule, you should never buy memory cards off eBay.

 Best Memory Card 4k Video Panasonic GH5s